TylerMetz/Saucier720/README.md

 # MealDealz

-## Frontend Engineers
+## Engineers
-1. Tyler Metz
+- Riley Cleavenger
-2. Edward Menello
+- Tyler Metz
-## Backend Engineers
+- Sam Forstot
-1. Sam Forstot
+- Steele Elliott
-2. Riley Cleavenger
+- Edward Menello

 ## Project Description
 This web app scrapes weekly deals from groccery store websites, and gives users the most cost-effecient recipes based on filters such as what ingredients you already have.
 Users can manage their `pantry` by adding ingredients they already own.